isomerpages/isomerpages-govtech/media/awards/_posts/2022-04-01-sgfindex-wins-most-innovative-use-of-data-for-digital-transformation-at-the-inspire-tech-awards-2021.md

   <figcaption>Kendrick Lee, Director, Trusted Data Division, National Digital Identity, GovTech receiving the award for SGFinDex at the INSPIRE Tech Awards 2021 ceremony</figcaption>
 </figure>

-The [Singapore Financial Data Exchange (SGFinDex)](https://www.developer.tech.gov.sg/products/categories/digital-identity/sgfindex/overview.html){:target="_blank"} has won the Most Innovative Use of Data for Digital Transformation award at the INSPIRE Tech Awards 2021.
+The [Singapore Financial Data Exchange (SGFinDex)](https://www.developer.tech.gov.sg/products/categories/digital-identity/sgfindex/overview.html){:target="_blank"} has won the Most Innovative Use of Data for Digital Transformation award at the [INSPIRE Tech Awards 2021](https://cioacademyasia.org/inspire-tech-awards-2021/){:target="_blank"}.
 By winning this award, Singapore illustrates the importance, possibilities and impact of public-private sector collaborations, consent-based data-driven innovations and trusted online systems.

 *“SGFinDex exemplifies the close collaboration between public and private sectors through the use of digital technology to enhance the financial well-being of Singaporeans.
 Through SGFinDex, individuals can have greater clarity of their financial health and plan their finances holistically.”*